Williano/Color-Detection-Application/README.md

 # Color Detection Application
-A python application through which you can automatically get the name of a color by double-clicking on them.
+A python application through which you can automatically get the name and R,G,B values of a color in an image by clicking on the color with your mouse.

 ## Table of contents